The GUAPOS project. VI: the chemical inventory of shocked gas

-The spectral survey provided by the GUAPOS project has allowed us to study in detail the molecular inventory of two regions that share the same natal environment in the G31.41 high-mass star-forming region, but have been subject to different physical events and feedback that have imprinted their chemistry: the hot core and a shock dominated position.
-In the hot core, the heating produced by the embedded protostars, which can reach hundreds of K (see orange dots in Fig. \ref{fig:N_T_shock_core}), is expected to be continuous and smooth, lasting relatively long timescales of 10$^{4} - $10$^{6}$ yr (see e.g. warm-up models in \citealt{Garrod2013a}).
-This thermal processing can affect the chemistry in several ways: i) it increases the mobility of radicals on dust grains, facilitating further chemical reactions, ii) it desorbs the molecules formed on the surfaces into the gas, and iii) it might allow hot gas-phase chemistry.
-All these effects can alter the original chemical composition (and hence abundance ratios) present on the icy mantles.
-Indeed, chemical models mimicking the evolution of a hot core (e.g. \citealt{Garrod2013a,Garrod2022}) show that the abundances of the species can vary by several orders of magnitude both in the grains before they thermally desorb, and also in the hot gas-phase after desorption.
+The spectral survey provided by the GUAPOS project has allowed us to study the molecular inventory of two regions in detail that share the same natal environment in the G31.41 high-mass star-forming region, but were subject to different physical events and feedback that have imprinted their chemistry: the hot core, and a shock-dominated position.
+In the hot core, the heating produced by the embedded protostars, which can reach hundreds of K (see orange dots in Fig. \ref{fig:N_T_shock_core}), is expected to be continuous and smooth, lasting for relatively long timescales of 10$^{4} - $10$^{6}$ yr (see, e.g., the warm-up models in \citealt{Garrod2013a}).
+This thermal processing can affect the chemistry in several ways: (i) It increases the mobility of radicals on dust grains, facilitating further chemical reactions. (ii) It desorbs the molecules formed on the surfaces into the gas. (iii) It might allow hot gas-phase chemistry.
+All these effects can alter the original chemical composition (and hence abundance ratios) on the icy mantles.
+Chemical models mimicking the evolution of a hot core (e.g., \citealt{Garrod2013a,Garrod2022}) indeed showed that the abundances of the species can vary by several orders of magnitude in the grains before they thermally desorb, and they also vary in the hot gas-phase after desorption.